 - Answer any questions you may have about the accommodation process

-- Mediate disagreements between students and faculty regarding disability accommodations
+- Mediate misunderstandings between students and faculty regarding approved accommodations

 - Proctor your exams in our testing center

-- Talk to your class(es) about disability-related issues
+- Talk to your class(es) about accessibility-related issues

 - Discuss new and different ways to accommodate students.